George Meade: Political rivalries

 Many of the political rivalries in the Army of the Potomac stemmed from opposition to the politically conservative, full-time officers from West Point.
 Meade was a Douglas Democrat and saw the preservation of the Union as the war's true goal and only opposed slavery as it threatened to tear the Union apart.
-He was a supporter and politically aligned with McClellan, the previously removed commander of the Army of the Potomac.
-Other McClellan loyalists and supporters of a moderate war, such as Charles P. Stone and Fitz John Porter, were arrested and court-martialed.
-When Meade was woken in the middle of the night and informed that he was given command of the Army of the Potomac, he later wrote to his wife that he assumed that Army politics had caught up with him and he was being arrested.
+He was a supporter of McClellan, the previously removed commander of the Army of the Potomac, and was politically aligned with him.
+Other McClellan loyalists who advocated a more moderate prosecution of the war, such as Charles P. Stone and Fitz John Porter, were arrested and court-martialed.
+When Meade was awakened in the middle of the night and informed that he was given command of the Army of the Potomac, he later wrote to his wife that he assumed that Army politics had caught up with him and he was being arrested.

 Meade's short temper earned him notoriety, and while he was respected by most of his peers and trusted by the men in his army, he did not inspire them.
-Some referred to him as "Old Pills" or "a damned old goggle-eyed snapping turtle."
-While Meade could be sociable, intellectual and courteous in normal times, the stress of war made him prickly and abrasive.
+While Meade could be sociable, intellectual and courteous in normal times, the stress of war made him prickly and abrasive and earned him the nickname "Old Snapping Turtle".
 He was prone to bouts of anger and rashness and was paranoid about political enemies coming after him.

 His political enemies included Daniel Butterfield, Abner Doubleday, Joseph Hooker, Alfred Pleasonton and Daniel Sickles.
 Sickles had developed a personal vendetta against Meade because of Sickles's allegiance to Hooker, whom Meade had replaced, and because of controversial disagreements at Gettysburg.
 Sickles had either mistakenly or deliberately disregarded Meade's orders about placing his III Corps in the defensive line, which led to that corps' destruction and placed the entire army at risk on the second day of battle.